kyudongkim/genesis-doc/source/user_guide/getting_started/interactive_debugging.md

 We designed a very informative (and good-looking, hopefully) interface for accessing internal information and all the available attributes of objects created in Genesis, implemented via the `__repr__()` method for all the Genesis classes.
 This feature will be very useful if you are used to debugging via either `IPython` or `pdb` or `ipdb`.

-We will show you a simple example here:
+Let's use `IPython` in this example.
+Install it via `pip install ipython` if you don't have it.
+Let's go through a simple example here:
 ```python
 import genesis as gs